MintMCP

 • Private Docker registry support

-LLM Proxy: Securing Coding Agents and Production Systems
+Agent Monitor: Securing Coding Agents and Production Systems

-AI coding assistants like Cursor and Claude Code operate with extensive system access—reading files, executing commands, and accessing production systems through MCP tools.
+AI coding assistants like Cursor and Claude Code operate with extensive system access: reading files, executing commands, and accessing production systems through MCP tools.
 This creates security considerations that standard MCP gateways don't address.

-MintMCP's LLM Proxy Solution
+MintMCP's Agent Monitor Solution

 Tool Call Tracking: